b1nary/rutui/README.md

 -  Tables
 -  ...

 You can use this in many different application purposes.
 You can create simple CLI's for your scripts, you can make awesome ASCII based data visualisations.
-Its also basicly a small game engine.
+Its also basicaly a small game engine.

 ## Installation